Pathologic/FormLister/assets/snippets/FormLister/docs/en/020_Parameters.md

 Default value - 0.

+### prerenderErrors
+Allows to process form errors if "skipPrerender" parameter is on.
+The results are saved to placeholders.

+Possible values - 0 or 1.

+Default value - 0.

 ### templatePath, templateExtension
 Sets template files folder and template files extension.
 These parameters are needed to use with EvoTwig plugin.